xiangzhai/FretsonFire/readme.txt

  >>-------------------------------------------------------------------->>

   Frets on Fire is a game of musical skill and fast fingers.
-The aim of the game is to play guitar with the keyboard as accurately as possible.
+The aim of the game is to play guitar with the Leap Motion http://leapmotion.com as accurately as possible.
+  Please read install.txt to build && install for ArchLinux.

  >>-------------------------------------------------------------------->>
   |  2.
 Requirements                                                   |